dialonce/dialonce.github.io/android/howto/index.md

 ### Introduction

-This document will guide you through the integration of the the Dial Once SDK in an application.
+This document will guide you through the integration of the the Dial-Once SDK in an application.

 ### Prerequisites

 Before you start, be sure you have the following prerequisites:

--	You need your Dial Once api key
+-	You need your Dial-Once api key
 -	The [Android SDK](http://developer.android.com/sdk/index.html) Bundle already installed and configured on your system

 ### Android versions

-The Dial Once Android SDK supports Android 2.3+ (API Level 9) as the [minSdkVersion](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#min).
+The Dial-Once Android SDK supports Android 2.3+ (API Level 9) as the [minSdkVersion](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#min).

 ### Installation